mathspp/mathspp/pages/02.blog/03.til/066.activate-virtual-environment-with-alias/item.md

-Today I learned how to create an alias to activate my Python virtual environments with a single word.
+Today I learned how to create an alias to activate my Python virtual environments with a single-word command.

 ===